webpack-contrib/html-loader/README.md

 Default: `undefined`

-Allows pre-processing of content before handling.
+Allows pre-processing of content before handling by the loader.

 > [!WARNING]
 >
-> You should always return valid HTML
+> You should always return valid HTML.

 **file.hbs**